BasicPrimitives/javascript/samples/FirstOrganizationalChart.md

 # First organizational chart

 Basic Primitives diagramming component library is implemented in JavaScript without dependencies on 3d party libraries and frameworks.
-It renders diagrams in browsers optionally using SVG, Canvas, and HTML templates.
+It renders diagrams in browsers  using SVG and HTML templates.
 By default, it provides a basic node template, which you can see in the following example.
 It serves only one purpose to make the first-time user experience as simple as possible.
 The software engineer is supposed to provide nodes structure with id, name, and parent id properties only, so it is enough to render the first diagram.

 Basic Primitives controls use existing HTML elements as placeholders on the web page to draw diagrams.
 The only HTML element which can serve as a placeholder is div.
 When you resize the placeholder, the chart will not update its content automatically.
 It will not shrink or expand in size.
 To have the diagram fit to the new placeholder size, you have to explicitly call the "update" method on the control's API.